sunfounder/picar-x/docs/source/python_view_pic.rst

 This next project will officially enter the field of computer vision!

-To perform the next four experiments, make sure to have completed the :ref:`View RPi Desktop by VNC` project, and have an open terminal window for running the projects.
+To perform the next four experiments, make sure to have completed the :ref:`Remote Desktop`.
 A remote connection via SSH will not display the camera images.

 **Code**